Ladywood Estates

 Ladywood Estates is a historic district in Indianapolis, Indiana.
 Built in 1967, it consists of 14 contributing multi-family residential buildings, 16 contributing garage buildings, and one contributing object.
 Originally planned as apartments, the residential buildings vary in size and number of units.
 All structures maintain a mid-century modern design relating to the community's post-war era development.
 The buildings are limestone, brick, and wood siding, with post-and-beam construction typical of mid-century modern open design.

 The community was planned by lawyer and developer Fredrick J. Capp, who purchased the land in 1965.
-Capp employed architect Avriel Shull to design it.
+Capp employed architectural designer Avriel Shull to design it.

 It was listed as a historic district on the National Register of Historic Places in 2019.